Use the ColumnMappedTextInstructionDataset#

 # Optional: Specify custom HF_HOME location

-hf_home: /shared/hf_cache # Custom Hugging Face cache directory on shared dist space.
+hf_home: /shared/hf_cache # Custom Hugging Face cache directory on shared disk space.

 # Optional: Specify custom env vars